denismm/mystical_ps/README.md

+# Mystical
-# Mystical mode for PostScript
+(An alternate code formating mode for PostScript)

 big pretty example

 I wanted to make a programming language that resembled magical circles.
-This is more like a way to write PostScript that looks like a magical circle.
+This is more like a way to write PostScript that looks like a magical circle, but I will refer to it as Mystical in this document.

 ## Circles
 The structure of Mystical is based on circles.
 These are circles of text and sigils, with an inner and outer border.
 The main circle of a program starts at the rightmost point and flow continues widdershins (counter-clockwise) both to respect postscript's angles and to reflect the assumption that these circles should be written from the outside.
 Subsidiary circles start from their attachment point to their caller.